hellovietduc/github-alfred/README.md

 ```
 USERNAME = <your GitHub username>
-ACCESS_TOKEN = <a personal access token with Full control of private repositories scope>
+ACCESS_TOKEN = <an optional personal access token>
 ```

+If you'd like to navigate your work on private repos, a token with *Full control of private repositories* scope is required.

 ## Usage